nskazki/external-results-clearing-on-state-change/README.md

 # external-results-clearing-on-state-change

+An alternative way to clear Vuelidate's `$externalResults` on state change, the way that doesn't involve `$model`.
 The package isn't published. https://github.com/vueuse/vue-demi is to be used for Vue@3 support.
 The Composition API for Vue@2 is powered by https://github.com/vuejs/composition-api.

 ```